clojure-emacs/clj-refactor.el/README.md

 ## Changelog

+- Removed `cljr-cycle-stringlike`.
+This function was duplicating the functionality of [clojure-mode's](https://github.com/clojure-emacs/clojure-mode) `clojure-toggle-keyword-string`
 - Add `cljr-cycle-if` [AlexBaranosky](https://github.com/AlexBaranosky)
 - Common namespace shorthands are (optionally) automatically required when you type it.
 - Comparator for sort require, use and import is configurable, add optional lenght based comparator to sort longer first [Benedek Fazekas](https://github.com/benedekfazekas)